greydongilmore/blog/docs/neuro_software/niftyreg.md

 ### Run CMake/Make

+!!!
+Note
+    If you don't have make/cmake, follow the steps in this [guide](../operating_systems/cmake.html).

 Make the build and install directories.

 The default install location is `/usr/local`, which falls on your PATH.
 This is the easiest location to install.
 If you want to install somewhere else then specify the path in the `CMAKE_INSTALL_PREFIX` variable.